InstituteforDiseaseModeling/laser/docs/architecture.rst

 Age Structure
 -------------

   If you want to work with age structure for a short simulation which doesn't need births you can just give everyone an age (based on distribution) and increment it each timestep.
-The laser_core.demographics.pyramid module is provided to support the initialization of agents with plausible initial ages.
+The laser.core.demographics.pyramid module is provided to support the initialization of agents with plausible initial ages.

 Births